The full research is available in Hebrew only.

 These findings indicate a lack of objective criteria for the distribution of assistance.
 It appears that the Haredi population received more vouchers than the number of families living below the poverty line, while in other sectors there was a lack of sufficient vouchers to meet the needs of the population.

 Clientelism is a phenomenon in which politicians use their power to distribute resources to gain political support.
 The phenomenon is known world-wide and is widespread primarily in developing countries.
-In Israel, it was common practice during the period of the large Aliyah after the State’s establishment, and in the past few decades it characterizes the operation of sectoral parties.
-In an international comparison, the level of clientelism in Israel today is similar to that in Italy and the United States, higher than what is common in welfare States like Germany and Sweden, and lower than the level in Hungary and Türkiye.
+In an international comparison, the level of clientelism in Israel today is similar to that in Italy and the United States, higher than what is common in welfare states such as Germany and Sweden, and lower than the level in Hungary and Türkiye.
 The study findings raise fears that there is a trend towards a return to clientelism in Israel.

 In order to continue dealing with food insecurity in the future, the Taub Center recommends three policy directions: